HenryQuan/WhatIsThisNote/README.md

 automatically drawing ledger lines when the note goes above or below the five lines.

+DeepSeek has implemented everything after 7 years in one afternoon.
+I am shocked how far we have came.
+I always wanted to get this app out, so I can read notes faster.
+Now, I finally can and learn music theory better than before.

 ## Features

 - [x] Simple and clean Material 3 UI